AlexaPiCast/AlexaPiCast-requirements/README.md

 # AlexaPiCast-requirements
 Requirements for AlexaPiCast

-* Running https://github.com/alexa-pi/AlexaPi in your Raspberry Pi
+* Install and run  https://github.com/alexa-pi/AlexaPi in your Raspberry Pi
-* Runnning https://github.com/vincelwt/RaspberryCast in your Raspberry Pi
+* Install and run https://github.com/vincelwt/RaspberryCast in your Raspberry Pi
+* install and run http://nodered.org/docs/hardware/raspberrypi in your Raspberry Pi